What Are The Different Types of Paints And Its Applications

 Types of Paints Based on Composition and Usage

-They are water based paints and are most commonly used in interior surfaces.
-Distempers are oldest and cost effective paints.
-These paints have a distinctive odour composed of lime, chalk and water.
-They are easy to apply, durable, and generally gives a rustic finish compared to emulsion paints.
+They are water-based paints and are most commonly used on interior surfaces.
+Distempers are the oldest and cost effective paints.
+These paints have a distinctive odor composed of lime, chalk, and water.
+They are easy to apply, durable, and generally give a rustic finish compared to emulsion paints.

-- Dry – It is available as dry powder and water is to added before applying.
+- Dry – It is available as a dry powder and water is to be added before applying.

 - Synthetic – includes drying oils which help in increasing coverage area.

-- Acrylic – It has acrylic co-polymer formulation
+- Acrylic – It has an acrylic co-polymer formulation

-These paints are water-based paints and give a silken smooth finish with no odour.
-Expensive and durable than Distempers.
-Wide range of colors are available.
+These paints are water-based paints and give a silken smooth finish with no odor.
+Expensive and more durable than Distempers.
+A wide range of colors are available.
 It has scratch resistance and anti-fading properties.

 Cement Based Paints

-Type of water paint in which white or colored pigment and cement forms the base.
+Type of water paint in which white or colored pigment and cement form the base.
 Applied to exposed or plastered brick masonry and concrete work.
-It is weather proof.
+It is weatherproof.

-Composed of cement, gypsum, sand, metal and binders.
-The coarse grains of gypsum and sand gives a rough texture to the wall.
-Distinct designs and style can be created with different kinds of textures.
+Composed of cement, gypsum, sand, metal, and binders.
+The coarse grains of gypsum and sand give a rough texture to the wall.
+Distinct designs and styles can be created with different kinds of textures.

 In acrylic paints, pigments are suspended in acrylic polymer emulsion.
 These paints dry fast.